The Vision Behind Sikh Motorcycles in Nagar Kirtan

 Merging Sikh Identity with Modern Brotherhood

-In the heart of Leicester, Kulwant Singh founded the Sikh Motorcycle Club UK in 2020, a unique initiative that celebrates Sikh values while embracing the power of community and motorcycling.
-What began as a small group of passionate riders quickly evolved into a movement that is now reshaping how Sikh heritage is represented in public processions across the UK.
+In the heart of Leicester, Kulwant Singh founded the Sikh Motorcycle Club UK, a bold initiative that blends Sikh values with modern brotherhood through the love of motorcycling.
+What started as a small group of devoted Sikh riders has grown into a national movement that is reshaping how Sikh heritage, identity and unity are represented in public spaces across the UK.

 Transforming Nagar Kirtans Since 2022

-Since then, the club has proudly featured in Nagar Kirtans and Sikh events across the UK:
+Since then, the club has been invited to lead and participate in Nagar Kirtans across the UK, including:

 -